ampatspell/amateurinmotion/content/blog/02-nested-objects-using-decorators.md

 * parent instance always needs constructor
 * there is no something like a lifecycle hook for 1st access which can trigger async work

-One of alternatives to this is lazy initialized getter:
+One of the alternatives is lazy initialized getter:

 ``` js
 class Room {